 However, some time ago I watched a health programme where an expert suggested that sucralose, one of the ingredients in the Vi Shake, was probably not suitable for consumption and has not yet been around long enough to be fully tested.

-(I do wish I had known about protein drinks when I lived bedbound with severe Myalgic Encephalomyelitis.
+I do wish I had known about protein drinks when I lived bedbound with severe CFS Chronic Fatigue Syndrome.

-It would have been so good to have something by the bed that I knew I could take if I did not have someone to feed more or when a caregiver did not turn up .)
+It would have been so good to have something by the bed that I knew I could drink if a caregiver did not turn up to feed me.

 Katherine T Owen